satyasripathi/assessment-test/README.md

 3. Run Python script (consumer.py): This consumes data from user-login topic, processes it, and publishes to new topic processed-user-login topic

-   Note: Processed-user-logic topic has some etl logic where timestamp field is converted to yyyy-mm-dd .
+   Note: Processed-user-logic topic has etl logic where unix timestamp field is converted to yyyy-mm-dd .
 Also filtered only android type devices by flagging out latest app versions.

    kafka topics should look like below: